 Details of the Amex Blue Cash Everyday

 The American Express Blue Cash Everyday Card offers a solid roundup of benefits for cardholders.
-It’s ideal for spenders who frequent supermarkets, gas stations and department stores, in particular, and want to take advantage of those places as cash back categories.
-It has a decent welcome offer, no annual fee and a 0 percent intro APR on purchases for 15 months as well (13.99 percent to 23.99 percent variable APR thereafter).
+In particular, it’s ideal for spenders who frequent supermarkets, gas stations and department stores and want to take advantage of those places as cash back categories.
+It has a decent welcome offer, no annual fee and a 0 percent intro APR on purchases for 15 months as well (15.49 percent to 25.49 percent variable APR thereafter).

-The Amex Blue Cash Everyday offers new cardholders $100 in cash back after spending $2,000 in purchases within the first six months as well as 20 percent back on Amazon.com purchases made with the card in the first six months (up to $150 back).
-Similar cash back cards, such as the Chase Freedom Unlimited® and Capital One Quicksilver Cash Rewards Credit Card, offer a greater bonus of $200 in cash back after spending only $500 within the first three months—but their rewards for everyday spending at grocery stores and gas stations are less robust.
+The Amex Blue Cash Everyday offers new cardholders a $200 statement credit after spending $2,000 in purchases within the first six months.
+Similar cash back cards, such as the Capital One Quicksilver Cash Rewards Credit Card, offer the same bonus of $200 in cash back, but after spending only $500 within the first three months.

 Rates and fees

 The Amex Blue Cash Everyday card has no annual fee, and cardmembers also receive an introductory 0 percent APR for 15 months on purchases (followed by a variable APR of 15.49 percent to 25.49 percent).

 The APR for cash advances is 26.47 percent (variable depending on market rates), and the cash advance fee is either $10 or 5 percent of the amount of each cash advance, whichever is greater.